tteeoo/rco/README.md

 $ ./configure.sh
 # ./install.sh
 ```
+Note: `$ ./configure.sh` is optional

-Note: ./configure.sh is optional, also, you <i>must</i> be in the repo's root directory when running these scripts
+Also, you <i>must</i> be in the repo's root directory when running these scripts

 To uninstall run
 ```